 A charge of OVI puts a defendant's driving privileges in jeopardy.
 The good news for gun owners charged for the first time with OVI in Ohio is that these charges do not typically affect a person's right to bear arms.
 There are, however, some exceptional circumstances that may result in the suspension or loss of gun rights in the event that you are convicted of OVI.

 OVI Challenges for Gun Owners

 Most OVI's, especially first offenses, are charged as misdemeanors, low level crimes that carry the possibility of limited jail time, for convictions.
-While the charge of misdemeanor OVI alone will not typically involve the suspension of firearms rights, anytime you are pulled over, police may use evidence from the stop to bring other charges against you.
+While the charge of misdemeanor OVI alone will not typically involve the suspension of firearms rights, anytime you are pulled over, police may use evidence from the stop to bring other charges against you, such as improper handling of a firearm in a motor vehicle.
 These additional charges could impact your right to carry a weapon.
 Any crime of violence or drug possession or trafficking stemming from an OVI arrest puts an individual's gun rights in serious jeopardy.
 Drivers should be aware that they are held fully responsible for their actions when under the influence; voluntary intoxication is never a defense against any charges in Court.
-Those charged with carrying a firearm while driving impaired also could face more serious charges.
+Those charged with carrying a firearm while intoxicated also could face more serious charges.

 In some serious circumstances, a driver may be charged with felony OVI.
 Under federal law, anyone convicted of felonies, crimes punishable by a year or more in prison, are prohibited from owning firearms or ammunition.

 Circumstances where a driver is charged with felony OVI include cases where the defendant is alleged to have caused serious injury or death, major property damage, or was grossly negligent while driving under the influence.
 Felony charges may also be leveled against a defendant who has been convicted of multiple OVI's in a relatively short period of time.